wendlingd/Browse-InfoSeeking-PubMed/README.md

 The more you know, the more effective your communication will be.
 Much has been published.

-Subject matter experts, product managers, public affairs staff, etc. in medicine- and health-related disciplines could use an ongoing connection to this type of research.
+With an ongoing connection to this type of research, subject-matter experts, product managers, public affairs staff, etc. in medicine- and health-related disciplines can improve their effectiveness.

-This script searches all terms in the top three levels of the Persons branch of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.
-In the levels below the third, some terms will be included here and others will not be (you can adjust this).
+This script searches all terms in the top three levels of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.
+In the levels below the third, some terms will be included here and others will not be.
+You can edit the list of what is checked.
 Terms retrieving zero results are not included in the report.

 ## Sample report output, HTML and screenshot